Leave a Message

 Takeaway:

-Accurate lot comparisons reduce appraisal risk and protect contract value.
+Accurate lot comparisons reduce appraisal risk and protect contract value in every RMV village.

-Q: Can a weaker lot still sell well in RMV?
+Q: Can a weaker lot still sell well in Rancho Mission Viejo?

 Example:

-A traffic-adjacent home priced appropriately often sells faster than an overpriced interior lot.
+A traffic-adjacent home in Esencia priced to reflect its lot experience sells faster than an overpriced interior lot nearby.

 Takeaway:

-Correct pricing neutralizes lot limitations and preserves momentum.
+Correct pricing neutralizes lot limitations and preserves pricing momentum.

-Q: How early should lot location influence pricing strategy?
+Q: How early should lot location influence your pricing strategy in Rancho Mission Viejo?

-A: Lot location should shape pricing before a home ever hits the market, as it determines launch price, buyer response, and negotiation leverage from day one.
+A: Lot location should shape your pricing before your home hits the market because it determines launch price, buyer response, and negotiation strength from day one.

 Example: